appacademy/jump-start/jumpstart-files/part1/part1.md

 #### Video Solution (Optional)

-We recommend watching the below at 2x speed and pausing at new concepts.  **DO NOT WATCH IT UNTIL AFTER YOU'VE DONE THE EXERCISES.**
+We recommend watching the video below at 2x speed and pausing at new concepts.  **DO NOT WATCH IT UNTIL AFTER YOU'VE DONE THE EXERCISES.**

 [TA Video Solution](https://youtu.be/WxVRmB_uRBU)